Table of Contents

 ― Fernando Pessoa, The Book of Disquiet

-In our culture today, we talk mostly of motivation, and discipline, as if we could mould ourselves into doing anything.
-It is as though if we are productive enough, successful enough, the feeling of restlessness will stop haunting us.
+In our culture today, we talk mostly of motivation and discipline, as if we could mold ourselves into doing anything.
+It is as though if we are productive enough, and successful enough, the feeling of restlessness will stop haunting us.
 That is, however, blatantly untrue.

 Carrot and stick do not work because work created out of fear and pressure looks contrived, desperate, and uninspiring.
-Things created out of love, rather than fear, be it artwork, a piece of writing, a project or a business, is always more compelling.
-Conscious or not, those who receive your work can sense the energy behind its creation.
+Things created out of love rather than fear, be it artwork, a piece of writing, a project or a business, is always more compelling.
+Consciously or not, those who receive your work can sense the energy behind its creation.

 Perhaps the story of the Wind and the Sun, an Aesop’s Fable, will convince you:

-The Wind and the Sun were arguing amongst them about which one is the stronger force.
-Suddenly they saw a curious traveller coming down the road, and it was decided that whoever could make the man takes off his coat would be the stronger one of the two.
+The Wind and the Sun were arguing amongst themselves about which one is the stronger force.
+Suddenly they saw a curious traveler coming down the road, and it was decided that whoever could make the man takes off his coat would be the stronger one of the two.

-Then the Sun shined in its splendour upon the traveller.
+Then the Sun shined in its splendor upon the traveler.
 He tried to walk using his coat, but the warm temperature caused him to change his mind.
 And so he took it off.

 ( Source: Joseph Jacobs, 1894.
 The Fables of Æsop)